Terms and Conditions

 You may also have the right to apply for an assessment of a bill under Part III of the Solicitors Act 1974.

 Any moneys received on your behalf will be held in our client account.
-Subject to certain minimum amounts (and periods of time) interest will be calculated and paid to you from time to time payable on such funds and we normally calculate that by reference to ¼% below the rate of interest given to us on our client account by National Westminster Bank PLC which includes our administration costs.
-No interest is paid if the interest calculated is below £25.
+Subject to certain minimum amounts and periods of time, interest will be calculated and paid to you from time to time payable on such funds and we normally calculate that by reference to ¼% below the rate of interest given to us on our client account by National Westminster Bank plc which includes our administration costs.
+No interest is paid if the interest calculated is below £30 in any one year.

 The period for which interest will be paid normally runs from the date on which cleared funds are received by us until the date on which we issue payment to you.